masa-umich/limewire/README.md

 If you're running Limewire on the DAQ PC:

-1. Use `ssh` to access the DAQ PC.
-Then, switch to PowerShell (it's just better, fight me 😤)
+1. Use `ssh` to access the DAQ PC, then enter PowerShell.
    ```shell
    ssh [username]@[daq-pc-ip-address]
    powershell